The Charles Eliot Norton Lectures

 In Remembering the Future, Luciano Berio shares with us some musical experiences that “invite us to revise or suspend our relation with the past and to rediscover it as part of a future trajectory.”
 His scintillating meditation on music and the ways of experiencing it reflects the composer’s profound understanding of the history and contemporary practice of his art.
 Berio’s tone is conversational, often playful, punctuated by arresting aphorisms.

-Children of the Mire: Modern Poetry from Romanticism to the Avant-Garde, Revised and Enlarged Edition
+Children of the Mire: Modern Poetry from Romanticism to the Avant-Garde, New and Enlarged Edition

 Octavio Paz launches a far-ranging excursion into the “incestuous and tempestuous” relations between modern poetry and the modern epoch.
 He explores the opposite meanings that the word “modern” has held for poets and philosophers, artists, and scientists, and offers a critique of our era’s attitude toward the concept of time, affirming that we are at the “twilight of the idea of the future.”

 The Compelling Image: Nature and Style in Seventeenth-Century Chinese Painting

 James Cahill explores the radiant painting of that tumultuous era when the collapse of the Ming Dynasty and the Manchu conquest of China dramatically changed the lives and thinking of artists and intellectuals.
 Over 250 illustrations, including twelve color plates, are drawn from collections in the United States, Europe, Japan, and China.